VictorPascu/gaze-upon/README.md

 # GazeUpon
 Digital signage through your browser.
 Allows you to control streaming pages supporting multiple types of content (currently YouTube and Vimeo videos) from a dashboard.
-The original use case is aimed at displaying consistent data multiple screens.
+The original use case is aimed at displaying consistent data on or across multiple screens.

 ## How to use